rustunnel vs FRP — A Managed-Cloud frp Alternative Built in Rust

-João Henrique··13 min read
+João Henrique··15 min read

 frp is one of the most popular open-source reverse proxy tools for exposing local servers behind NATs and firewalls.
-With over 100k GitHub stars, a Go codebase, and support for TCP, UDP, HTTP, HTTPS, and even P2P connections, it's the default choice for developers who want full control over their tunnel infrastructure.
+With over 100k GitHub stars, a Go codebase, and support for TCP, UDP, HTTP, HTTPS, and P2P connections, it's a default choice for developers who want full control over their tunnel infrastructure.

 But frp is purely self-hosted — you need to provision a server, manage configuration files, handle TLS certificates, and maintain the infrastructure yourself. rustunnel takes a different approach: it offers the same open-source self-hosting option, but also provides a managed cloud service where you pay only for the bandwidth you use.
+And as of rustunnel 0.5, the protocol surfaces have effectively converged — UDP, P2P (direct + relayed), and Prometheus metrics now ship in the open-source server too.

 Here's how the two compare — and why the managed vs self-hosted distinction matters more than you might think.